-- Surgical removal of the bulging veins, segment by segment, through small incisions.
+- Bulging veins are surgically removed, segment by segment, through small incisions.

-- Wearing compression stockings for one week or more after surgery.
+- Graduated compression stockings are worn for a week or more after surgery.

 - Are the varicose veins the main problem, or are they connected to other veins that may need to be treated first?

-- Are there clots in the superficial or deep veins which may need to be addressed?
+- Are there clots in the superficial or deep veins that may need to be addressed?